 The design on the lid of this small trunk is my interpretation on one done by Samuel Plank in the 19 century.
 The bottom of the trunk is faux-grained using washes of acrylic paints and an old brush.
 The line and berry design on the front and sides of this trunk is inspired by the designs which were inlaid on furniture in the 18th century, primarily in Chester County in southeast Pennsylvania.
 Quaker immigrants from Wales introduced these designs.
 William du Pont “assembled the most significant collection of line and berry furniture” according to Early American Life magazine.
-With the purchase of a pattern, you can also purchase the video class on painting this design, including the paint-graining for $7.
-Simply email us at bbunseycalicogoose.com and attach your receipt and we will send you an invoice to purchase the video.
-Once paid you will be sent the link to the video.
-A fun way to paint along with us!
+A video class on how to paint this project is available.
+Purchase the pattern and you can purchase the video for $15; or $25 without pattern purchase.
+Please email us at bbunseycalicogoose.com to purchase.

 Intermediate